LEIC-ES-2021-22/2LEIC15T2/docs/ArchitectureAndDesign.md

 * Inside the FEUP GUI component, we placed all the visual interface which the user can see and interact.
 * The request component keeps information about queues state, available capacity and queue prediction/history information about a certain place.
 We can also order the queues by distance from the user (nearest will come first!)
 * There are some external services that help our app receiving information about capacity's, such as parking lot and library, our app will fetch this data externally, and display it to the user.
 Also we will use google maps API to retrieve GPS positioning of the user.
 * We will use a package which contains all information about a small chat, that users will use to send humanly messages about a queue.
-Also there is a report feature in order to keep a highly rate of trust.
+Also there is a report feature in order to keep a highly trust rate.
 * System Logic receives all information from the packages above, and coordenates it with the FEUPQ server